-2. GENERAL LAYOUT
+3. GENERAL LAYOUT

-The format and order of presentation in the AAR specified in this Guideline must be followed.
-The AAR shall be ordered so that summary total insurer information is presented first, in order to provide the reader with an overview of the insurer's actuarial reserves and other policy liabilities.
+The format and order of presentation in the AAR specified in these Instructions must be followed.
+The AAR shall be ordered so that summary total insurer information is presented first, in order to provide the reader with an overview of the insurer's policy liabilities and other actuarial liabilities.
 The data should be ordered to be consistent with, first, the way that the insurer is reported to other third parties and, second, the way that the insurer is managed, analysed and reported internally.